 Ramadan is a month in the Islamic lunar calendar considered Holy by Muslims worldwide.
 It is an Islamic rule that all Muslims fast from dawn to dusk during this month, forgoing even water throughout the day.
 As the timing of sunset and sunrise varies across countries, the duration of fasting varies between 12 and 14 hours.

 This makes it similar to the current trend of intermittent fasting for weight loss.
-One difference is
+One difference is that intermittent fasting is observed during the day and night while you sleep and hydration is encouraged.

 “The purpose of the Ramadan fast is to purify the mind, heart and soul and cultivate moral character”, explains Salim Shaikh, who has been observing the Ramadan fast since he was 13 years old.
 Now in his 60s, Salim recognises that perhaps this dedication has also contributed to his good health at this age.